 If you enjoyed this post, please consider sharing on social media.

-I always thought of this love as God’s love, but it is also possible to think of this love in other ways, if you do not believe in God.
+I always thought of this love as God’s love, but it is also possible to think of this love in other ways.
 You might think of your light as collective human creativity, wisdom, and compassion.

-It is important to note that The Do Enough Myth is a distorted way of thinking that can even infect our religious systems and institutions and distort the way we interpret sacred scriptures.
-I believe that when we get rid of the Do Enough Myth, it can help us to have a richer spiritual practice and authentic faith.
+It is important to note that The Do Enough Myth is a distorted way of thinking that can even infect our religious systems and institutions.
+It can also distort the way we interpret sacred scriptures.
+When we get rid of the Do Enough Myth, it can help us to have a richer spiritual practice and authentic faith.

 Different religions speak of this authentic self in different ways—as our Buddha Nature, the Imago Dei (the image of God), or Atman.